Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Articles/recruitment-guide-part-1.md

 Next, it is time to determine what is the approximate cost for teaching each of the skills.
 Every skill generally falls in one of these 3 categories.

 - **Internally teachable** - a skill that our organization has the ability and resources to teach.
 The resources usually are the time of the trainee and the availability of willing and able personnel that will conduct some kind of a training program.
-- **Externally teachable** - a skill that our organization doesn't have the ability or resources to teach internally but can afford to outsource it.
+- **Externally teachable** - a skill that our organization doesn't have the ability or resources to teach internally but can afford to outsource a training.
 The resources that are usually associated with that are the time of the trainee, and the financial cost of the third-party that will conduct the training.
 - **Unteachable** - a skill that is not teachable given a reasonable amount of time or other resources.

 ## Next Steps